kogeletey/karzok/README.md

 ## Improve Code

-The Karzok is stored in the repository at [sr.ht](https://sr.ht/~kogeletey/karzok) and mirror [github](https://github.com/kogeletey/karzok)
+The karzok is stored in the repository at [sr.ht](https://sr.ht/~kogeletey/karzok) and mirror [github](https://github.com/kogeletey/karzok)